umhau/PXEN/README.md

 - Easy to maintain an updated cluster
 - Totally deterministic state
 - Fully documented cluster state in a single, central location
+- All configurations are maintained in a single location and automatically deployed.

 ## design points